grantbow/fit/docs/FAQ.md

    record the ideas they have so everyone has a better chance of providing the best project outcome possible.
 These issues need to be recorded immediately using any available device.
 Using [FIT](FIT.md) conventions supports this using your present tools to capture valuable notes and ideas.
-The bug tool manages them.
+The fit tool manages them.
 Specialized, high maintenance issue systems officially provided to project team members are not appropriate for collecting all possible project knowledge.